lvlydia11-gif/global-superstore-profitability-analysis/README.md

 This project answers the following questions:

 - How has business performance changed over time?
-- Did sales growth translate into profit growth?
+- Did continuous sales growth translate into sustainable profit growth?
 - Which product categories contributed most to declining profitability?
 - Which markets generated the greatest losses under high discounts?
 - Did aggressive discounting increase return risk?